Neo-Zenith/ases-automated-student-engagement-system/README.md

 * Adjusting their teaching pace
 * Putting more emphasis on harder topics

-## Problem Statement
+## ❓ Problem Statement
 <pre>
 How might we harness AI to help teachers determine the level of engagement of students in online learning?
 </pre>

-## Solution
+## 💡 Solution
 What is the AI-based solution we are offering?
 <pre>
-A computer vision based system that tracks students level of engagement in real-time during an online class session.
+A computer-vision based system that tracks students level of engagement in real-time during an online class session.
 </pre>
 Comparing to **traditional image processing method** which is *complex* and required certqain combination of models training, our solution using `Eye Aspect Ratio (EAR)` which is more more *elegant, efficient* and *easy* to implement* as it just requires simple calculation based on the ratio of distances between Facial Landmarks of eyes.

-## Technology of Our Solution
+## ⚡ Technology of Our Solution
 <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" /> <img src="https://img.shields.io/badge/opencv-%23white.svg?style=for-the-badge&logo=opencv&logoColor=white" /> <img src="https://img.shields.io/badge/dlib-399639?style=for-the-badge&logo=dlib" /> <img src="https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white" />

 #### (A) Method: